Woodland jumping mouse: Subspecies

+The subspecies N. i. abietorum is sometimes considered its own distinct species and called the "western woodland jumping mouse", while the nominate subspecies and N. i. roanensis are the "eastern woodland jumping mouse".
+If it is considered distinct, N. abietorum would include the subspecies N. i. saquenayensis and N. i. frutectanus.

 Distribution and habitat

 The woodland jumping mouse occurs throughout northeastern North America.

 Populations are most dense in cool, moist boreal woodlands of spruce-fir and hemlock-hardwoods where streams flow from woods to meadows with bankside touch-me-nots (Impatiens) and in situations where meadow and forest intermix and water and thick ground cover are available.

 Description

 The woodland jumping mouse is a medium-sized rodent.
 The species is darker in the south.
 The mouse has adaptations to live in cold climate.

 The mouse has small, high-crowned skull.
 Three molariform teeth are present, premolars are absent, and grooved incisors are orange or yellow.
 Its molars are both rooted and have hypsodont.
 The tail is dark brown above and creamy white below with a white tip, and is sparsely haired, thin, tapered, and scaly.
 It is approximately 60% of total body length.
 Tail length is made possible by long vertebrae.
 Long bones make it possible for the mouse to leap and jump.